How will Purchase Orders help my business?

 Select the items you want to reorder and select the option highlighted above.
 The following box will appear on your screen.

 Next, you can add delivery dates, location, vendor and any notes relevant to the items.
 When the items are reordered, a new purchase order will be generated for them.

 You can send emails to vendors at any stage of a Purchase Order.
 This can include all relevant correspondence such as quotations or pricing negotiations.
 Clicking on More and selecting ‘Send Email’ will open an email textbox pre-populated with the vendor’s email address.

 You can also add admins to the correspondence in the top section, as well as CC any other individuals you’d like to send the email to:

 You can add a PDF link to the Purchase Order directly from this overlay (as shown above).

-Documentation and Reports
+12. Documentation and Reports

-Clicking on ‘Print Invoice’ will download a PDF of the Purchase Order documentation that you can then send on to vendors or to people from the accounting department.
+Clicking on ‘Print Purchase Order’ will download a PDF of the Purchase Order documentation that you can then send on to vendors or to people from the accounting department.